rayyansys/rayyan-python-sdk/docs/third_party_auth.md

-# MendeleyConnect Class Documentation
+# ThirdPartyAuth Class Documentation

-The `MendeleyConnect` class offers methods to connect and authenticate with the Mendeley third-party provider within the Rayyan system.
+The `ThirdPartyAuth` class offers methods to connect and authenticate with the Mendeley third-party provider within the Rayyan system.

 ## Constructor

-### `MendeleyConnect(rayyan: Rayyan, third_party: str)`
+### `ThirdPartyAuth(rayyan: Rayyan, third_party: str)`

-Create a new `MendeleyConnect` instance for connecting with the Mendeley provider.
+Create a new `ThirdPartyAuth` instance for connecting with the Mendeley provider.

 - `rayyan` (type: Rayyan): The Rayyan instance used for making requests.
 - `third_party` (type: str): The name of the third-party provider (e.g., "mendeley").